-Roos/Atkins was formed by the merger of Robert S. Atkins and Roos Brothers clothiers in 1957.
-The chain declined in the Eighties, only to disappear entirely by the early Nineties.
-During its heyday, Roos/Atkins had 51 stores and would be found in every desirable shopping location.
+Roos/Atkins was formed in 1957 when Robert S. Atkins bought the Roos Brothers clothiers chain.
+During its heyday, Roos/Atkins had 52 stores and would be found in every desirable shopping location.

 If you have any memories of Roos/Atkins, I invite you to share them here.